benjamingr/peer5-docs/docs/faq.md

 **Does Peer5 work on mobile devices?**

 Yes.
-But please note that users may not be allowed to upload content from mobile devices.
-Even if a specific user cannot upload streams, they can still download content.
+Mobile devices will not upload data if they are on cellular networks, but they can still benefit from P2P by downloading from other peers.
 We make our upload decisions based on a variety of factors, including but not limited to a user’s available resources, upload capacity and type of network (cellular or other).
+To change the default behavior of mobile/cellular peers you can use the [deployment section](https://app.peer5.com/deployment) of your account's dashboard or the [Javascript API](/apis/configuring-peer5/#p2p-toggle)

 ---